spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Product

-The [Product](/docs/scos/dev/feature-walkthroughs/{{page.version}}/product-feature-walkthrough.html) feature allows for creating products, managing their characteristics and settings.
+The [Product](/docs/scos/dev/feature-walkthroughs/{{page.version}}/product-feature-walkthrough.html) feature lets you create products and manage their characteristics and settings.

 ## Product Approval Process